VictorMegir/Image-Segmentation/README.md

-# Feature Extraction and Image Segmentation
+# Image Segmentation
-Using the DeepLabv3+ neural network
+This repository contains the code of my diploma thesis.<br> I use the DeepLabV3+ neural network to extract deep features and i use a Gaussian Mixture Model to perform image segmentation.

 ### DeepLabv3+
 I used the DeepLabv3+ neural network with the xception architecture and pretrained weights on the PASCAL VOC 2012 semantic segmentation dataset.